-As stated above, the Association's net position was negative in 2019 and 2018.
-Our total revenues covered our operating expenses and debt service payable in both years (see the discussion below in the Operating Revenues and Expenses subsection of this section of the management's discussion and analysis).
-However, such revenues were not sufficient to cover all of our nonoperating expenses, which included interest expense accretions not yet payable on our 2011 Capital Appreciation Bonds and amortization of our interest in our License Agreement with SCDOT.
+As stated above, the Association's net position was negative in 2020 and 2019.
+Our total revenues covered our operating expenses and the debt service that we paid in both years (see the discussion below in the Operating Revenues and Expenses subsection of this section of the management's discussion and analysis).
+However, such revenues were not sufficient to cover all of our nonoperating expenses, which included both a portion of interest expense accretions payable at December 31, 2020 and those not yet payable on our 2011 Capital Appreciation Bonds and amortization of our interest in our License Agreement with SCDOT.
 Neither the interest expense accretions nor the amortization of our interest in our License Agreement represented cash outlays by the Association.

-In 2019, total assets decreased by \$3,088,032, or 2.3%, to \$128,592,685, while total liabilities increased by \$6,869,610, or 3.2%, to \$220,316,140.
-During the year ended December 31, 2018, the Association's total assets decreased by \$2,677,278, or 2.0%, to \$131,680,717, and total liabilities increased by \$6,991,067, or 3.4%, to \$213,446,530.
+In 2020, total assets decreased by \$4,067,231, or 3.2%, to \$124,525,454, while total liabilities increased by \$6,878,168, or 3.1%, to \$227,194,308.
+During the year ended December 31, 2019, the Association's total assets decreased by \$3,088,032, or 2.3%, to \$128,592,685, and total liabilities increased by \$6,869,610, or 3.2%, to \$220,316,140.
 The majority of the asset decreases represent amortization of the Association's Interest in the License Agreement, while the bulk of liability increases represent accretions on the 2011 Capital Appreciation Bonds.